-The government has allocated substantial funding to new transport projects, as Sigurður Ingi Jóhannsson, Minister of Transport and Local Government explains and before COVID-19 - the number of passengers using Keflavik International Airport rose from two million to about ten million at its peak in 2018.
+The government has allocated substantial funding to new transport projects, as Sigurður Ingi Jóhannsson, Minister of Transport and Local Government explains

 Q: What can you tell us about Iceland's resilience when dealing with shocks of the magnitude of COVID-19?
 What is your assessment of the impact at the socioeconomic and cultural levels?